amorphic/amorphic.github.io/james_stewart_cv.md

 ### [iCrew][icrew] - _Remote_
 __Technical Partner__ <br> _04/2016 - 06/2017_

-:   Early-stage partner responsible for development and hosting of a SaaS to manage sub-contracted event staff.
+:   Early-stage partner responsible for development and DevOps for a SaaS to manage sub-contracted event staff.

     * Introduced founder and project manager to agile development process based on kanban.
     * Developed dynamic RESTful API backend using [Eve][eve] (Python + Flask + MongoDB).